openebs/community/ROADMAP.md

 #### 2.1 Proposal Submission

-- **Where?** Submit a GitHub Issue or a PR modifying docs/roadmap.md.
+- **Where?** Submit a GitHub Issue or a Pull Request modifying docs/roadmap.md.
 - **What to include?**
   - **Brief description** of the change (e.g., new feature, priority shift).
   - **Why it matters** (business or technical impact).